mbee19/module_11_challenge/README.md

 # module_11_challenge
 Module 11 Challenge for Morgan Bee

+In this challenge, you will find my Jupyter Notebooks in the folder mars_data and the output .csv file in mars_data>output.

-In this challenge, I used all class activities from Module 11 and from Module 5.
+In order to complete this challenge, I used all class activities from Module 11 and from Module 5.
 I also used Khaled's class notes in the juptyer notebook to help me through the challenge.

 Chat GPT helped me with this line of code: name = [header.get_text(strip = True) for header in headers] in the part 2 notebook to loop through the scraped data to find the correct information needed for the dataframe, for both the headers and the data.